New England Journal of Medicine July 19, 2018

 Composite of stroke or death within 30 days

-Key result: Ticagrelor plus aspirin resulted in a significantly lower incidence of stroke or death compared to aspirin alone but increased the risk of severe bleeding.
+Key result: Ticagrelor plus aspirin reduced the risk of the primary composite outcome but increased the risk of severe bleeding.

 Tailored to your role